 Other characteristics of the Holga look in beautiful photographic prints featured in this exhibition is a dark fuzzy frame resembling Daguerreotypes - one of the first forms of photography.

-For five years John Stanmeyer with vibrant surround Bali, photographed at every corner of the island.
+For five years John Stanmeyer with vibrant surround Bali, photographed in every corner of the island.
 "I am grateful for the help of my assistant Wayan Tilik and Juniartha of the Jakarta Post," said Stanmeyer.
 Stanmeyer Juniartha much help in defining every Balinese Hindu rituals.
 So the book Bali Island of the Spirit is an authentic documentation of visual anthropology.

-Haška / photo: Gus Wira / JB
+Haska / Photo: Gus Wira / JB